 TWC-VR must consider the most cost-effective option when purchasing textbooks and supplies.

-Options for purchasing textbooks include traditional hardcopy textbooks (new or used) and other formats of textbooks, such as audiobooks, electronic books, and/or e-books.
+Options for acquiring textbooks include traditional hardcopy textbooks (new or used) and other formats of textbooks, such as audiobooks, electronic books, and/or e-books, as well as renting books.

 Tools and Equipment required for training but that will be kept and used by the customer for employment after completing training are not considered supplies under this policy.